 - regular breaks from screen work

-Display screen equipment (DSE) users are entitled to an eye and eyesight test:
+HSE staff using display screen equipment (DSE) are entitled to an eye and eyesight test:

 - before commencing DSE work

 - at regular intervals (at least every 3 years)

 - when experiencing visual difficulties due to DSE work